 Some children are born with vision problems, while others get them later in childhood.
 However, it's not always easy to know if your child's eyes are working well.
 It can be challenging to detect vision problems when children are young and unable to explain their vision problems.

 Although eye and vision problems are most common in school children, the symptoms are sometimes subtle and easy to notice.
 When untreated, vision problems can impact your child's performance in and out of the classroom.
-Therefore, it's essential to understand eye health so that you can recognize signs that your child might have a vision problem and need glasses.
+Therefore, it's essential to understand eye health so that you can recognize vision problem in children and signs your child might need glasses.

 Your child may need to squint to see better up close (nearsightedness) or far away (farsightedness).
 Squinting reduces the size of the object your child is looking at, compensating for their lack of vision.